drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 1. **Specific:** Create an efficient system for hostel room allocation that cuts the time needed by 50%.<br>
 **Measurable:** Determine the reduction in allocation time by doing a comparism before and after the new system is implemented.<br>
 **Achievable:** Work together to establish the allocation procedure with the student accomodation admistrators and the KTDI staff.<br>
-**Relevant:** The objective supports streamlining and enhancing efficiency in the housing allocation procedure.<br>
+**Relevant:** The objective supports streamlining and enhancing efficiency in the room allocation procedure.<br>
 **Time-bound:** The objective will be achieved within the first year of the project.

-2. **Specific:** By applying data analysis to guide housing distribution choices, occupancy rates can be raised by 10%.<br>
+2. **Specific:** Apply data analysis to guide room distribution choices, occupancy rates can be raised by 10%.<br>
 **Measurable:** Keep track of the occupancy rates before and after the new system is put in place to gauge the growth.<br>
-**Achievable:** In order to inform future allocation decisions, gather and analyse data on housing allocation trends.<br>
+**Achievable:** Future allocation decisions could be achieved via gathering and analysing data on room allocation trends.<br>
 **Relevant:** The utilisation of available housing will improve with higher occupancy rates, which will also lessen the requirement for interim housing.<br>
 **Time-bound:** The objective will be achieved within the first two years of the project.